MaximeJLT/Physics_scripts/README.md

 - Calculates probability distributions and mean square displacement over time.
 - **Why MATLAB?** Excellent for matrix operations and scientific visualization; ideal for clear plots and quick prototyping.

+- ## Key features

+- Uniform random walk in 4 directions (up, down, left, right)
+- Real-time animated trajectories of several walkers
+- Final plot of displacement distribution from the origin
+- Clean 2D visualization of motion patterns

+## Main steps

+1. Initialize all walkers at the origin (0, 0)
+2. At each time step, move randomly in one of 4 directions
+3. Track and plot the positions of `N_S` walkers in real time
+4. Compute final distance from the origin and display histogram

+## Output

+- **Live 2D trajectories** of selected walkers
+- **Final trajectories** with colored markers
+- **Histogram** of end-to-end distances after `T` steps

+## Relevance

+This project illustrates:
+- Brownian motion in discrete space
+- Core concepts in statistical physics and diffusion
+- Skills in real-time plotting and vectorized simulation

+Applicable in:
+- Statistical modeling
+- Quantitative finance (random walk hypotheses)
+- Physics education and numerical methods

 ---

 ### 4. 🧱 Cohesive Energy – **Crystal Structure & Potentials** (C++)